OpenDataServices/os4d/docs/adoption/journey.md

 ### Map

 In general, the data to be represented through a standard already exists in some system, or systems that *could* collect it exist.
-The mapping stage addresses the systems and business processes that will need to change to produce or consumer standardised data, as well as look at the level of individual data elements to agree how data will be represented or consumed.
+The mapping stage addresses the systems and business processes that will need to change to produce or consume standardised data, as well as look at the level of individual data elements to agree how data will be represented or consumed.

 ### Build